Kazuchika Okada: Longest-reigning IWGP Heavyweight Champion (2016–2018)

 On October 22, Okada became the longest-reigning IWGP Heavyweight Champion in history by breaking the previous record of 489 days, held by Shinya Hashimoto.
 On January 3, 2018, Okada also broke Hiroshi Tanahashi's record of 1,358 combined days as champion.
 The following day at Wrestle Kingdom 12, Okada defeated Tetsuya Naito to retain the title.
 On February 10 at The New Beginning in Osaka, Okada defeated Sanada to retain the championship for the tenth time.
-On March 21, Okada was challenged for the title by New Japan Cup winner Zack Sabre Jr. and at Sakura Genesis went on to defeat Sabre Jr. to tie Hiroshi Tanahashi's record for most successful title defenses in one reign at 11 defenses.
+On March 21, Okada was challenged for the title by New Japan Cup winner Zack Sabre Jr. and at Sakura Genesis went on to defeat Sabre to tie Hiroshi Tanahashi's record for most successful title defenses in one reign at 11 defenses.
 After the match, Okada was confronted by Tanahashi, indicating a future match for the title.
 They met at Wrestling Dontaku 2018, where Okada defeated Tanahashi for his record-breaking 12th successful title defense, breaking Tanahashi's record of 11, and earning a 5 1/2 Star rating from Wrestling Observer Newsletter.
 His next challenger was then revealed to be Kenny Omega, having been chosen due to Okada's frustration with having one win, draw, and loss against him.
 In their fourth match, they competed in a two out of three falls match at Dominion 6.9 in Osaka-jo Hall (with no time limit to ensure there is no possibility of a draw as in their second singles match at Dominion 6.11), where Omega defeated Okada 2–1 to win the championship after a 65-minute match, ending Okada's record-breaking championship reign at 720 days.